Giuseppe-Mazzapica/Gea/README.md

 CACHE_DIR="${BASE_DIR}/cache"
 TMP_DIR="${BASE_DIR}/tmp"
 ```
-With Gea is possible to use more than one variable into another. e.g.
+With Gea is possible to combine more variables into another. e.g.

 ```shell
 FOO="foo"